Feature Articles: Food, Fitness and Travel

-Jim Meyer, Nutrition Specialist in Ralls County, University of Missouri Extension
+Jim Meyer, Nutrition Specialist, Ralls County, University of Missouri Extension

 Spring and summer months are the perfect time to squeeze in a family vacation.
 Too often, however, we return from our travels feeling exhausted and weary from an “unfit” vacation.
 The reasons are many: overeating, trying to log too many miles, sporadic sleep schedules and too little exercise.

-Here are a few tips on how to combine fun activities and healthy eating habits to help you and your family feel great, both on your trip and after the return home.
+Here are a few tips on how to combine fun activities and healthy eating habits to help you and your family feel great during the trip and after the return home.

 - Pack some healthy snacks for car travel.
 A small cooler or ice

 chest works great to keep beverages and perishable items cool and